Monastic community of Mount Athos: Visitors

-Daily visitors to Mount Athos are restricted to 100 lay Eastern Orthodox Christians and 10 non-Eastern Orthodox male pilgrims, and all are required to obtain a special entrance permit from the Mount Athos Pilgrims' Bureau called the diamonitirion (διαμονητήριον).
+Daily visitors to Mount Athos are restricted to 100 lay Eastern Orthodox Christian and 10 non-Eastern Orthodox male pilgrims, and all are required to obtain a special entrance permit from the Mount Athos Pilgrims' Bureau called the diamonitirion (διαμονητήριον).
 Pilgrims pick up the permit from the Pilgrims' Bureau office in Thessaloniki and then present it at Ouranopoli or Ierissos before boarding the ferry to Mount Athos.
 This permit is valid for three days unless a monastery requests permission to extend it, or if an extension application is submitted at Karyes.
 Eastern Orthodox clergy are required to obtain a special entrance permit from the Patriarchate of Constantinople.
 Only men are permitted to visit the territory, which is called the "Garden of Virgin Mary" (Περιβόλι της Παναγιάς) by the monks.
 Residents on the peninsula must be men aged 18 and over who are members of the Eastern Orthodox Church and also either monks or workers.
 Until the year 2000, the monks of Mount Athos prohibited entry to any Catalan citizens due to the events sparked by the Catalan Company, a mercenary army, in the 14th century.

 Visitors from holy orders (Orthodox monks and clerics) must also seek written permission (evlogia) from the Ecumenical Patriarchate of Constantinople in Istanbul.

 There are two types of diamonitirions: